 Budget travellers have two choices open to them, there are generally dormitories found in tourist hotspots although the conditions can be very poor and in some, you will want to take your own bed linen.
 Thankfully China is currently in the process of building a youth hostel network.

-Like many backpackers, we have had good results finding hostels on HostelWorld.
-They have the largest inventory of hostels worldwide, and with over 10 million reviews and ratings from other travellers you know exactly what to expect.
+We have had good experiences finding hostels in China on HostelWorld.
+They have the largest inventory of hostels worldwide, and with over 10 million reviews and ratings from other travellers, you know exactly what to expect.

-Another good way to find accommodation in China is by checking hotels.com and booking.com.
-With both sites, you’ll not only find hotels, but also homestays, hostels, and other unique accommodation.
-We have discovered some great finds and have appreciated the ability to book ahead.
-You can use their advanced filtering to narrow your results by budget, location score, overall review score, and amenities.
-Many of the places on booking.com also offer free cancellation, which takes the pressure off the planning phase of your trip.
+Another good way to find accommodation in China is by checking booking.com.
+You’ll find hotels, homestays, hostels, and other unique accommodations.
+They have the most reviews and advanced filtering of any accommodation-booking site, so you’ll be sure to find a great place in your budget.
+Many of the places on booking.com also offer free cancellation, which takes the pressure off the planning phase of your trip to China.

 Entry Visa Requirements for China

 A valid passport, a return ticket and a tourist visa are required by all non-Chinese nationals wishing to enter.
 Visas can be acquired from the local Chinese Embassy and cost ¥30 for a single entry visa and ¥45 for a multiple entry visa.
 It is worth noting that postal applications attract a ¥20 handling surcharge.
-All visitors are also required to fill in a health declaration certificate on arrival, entrance will be refused to HIV positive travellers.
+All visitors are also required to fill in a health declaration certificate on arrival.

 Health and Safety in China

 Medical costs are surprisingly low in China although many Western medicines are unavailable.
-Facilities in China’s international hospitals are nearly as good as those in Western hospitals although it is still advised that you take out comprehensive travel insurance.
+Facilities in China’s international hospitals are nearly as good as those in Western hospitals.
+As with travel to all other countries abroad, it is vital that you get travel insurance before you leave for China.
+Even for short trips, our go-to travel insurance provider is World Nomads, which is also recommended by Lonely Planet, HostelWorld, and other major travel companies.

 Typhoid and polio vaccinations are recommended before travelling to China, these can be obtained from your local GP for around ¥40.
 Cholera is also a slight risk in China although the medical community is somewhat divided on whether vaccinations are effective, you should consult your GP for up to date medical advice before travelling.
 Malaria is present in most regions of the country and it is recommended that you carry chloroquine in most areas and mefloquine in Hainan and Yunnan.